jeff-bow/Power-BI-Sales-Dashboard/README.md

 [View more projects like this!](https://jeff-bow.github.io/)

-# This project also contains an SQL file we created.

 # Creating the Database - SQL

 First, we create a database to store our data.